 The solution: Setting your bedroom up for a good night’s sleep is essential to not just losing weight, but also staying healthy.
 Focus on your nighttime ritual to help you prepare for at least seven, uninterrupted hours of sleep.
 I like to soak in a hot bath, read, unplug from social media and my favorite, natural nighttime sleep aide is Isotonix magnesium.

 Here is a picture I received from a client!
 After we talked, I realized that she was also one who was exercising several days a week, and trying to ‘eat right’, but the scales hadn’t budged in months (or even years)!
 She was discouraged because she had really been trying!

-All it took was a bit of tweaking with her nutrition plan and look what happened after only one week in my 21 Day Fat Shredder program!
+All it took was a bit of tweaking with her nutrition plan and look what happened after only one week of following my weight loss guide!
 I’m so stoked for her!

 Here’s what she had to say:

 I finished the week and LOVED it!
 I found new recipes!
 I am down 7 pounds and have lost 7 inches overall!
-I will continue tomorrow with the rest of the 21 day challenge!
-I am using the rapid results plan!
-I will increase my exercise now!
-I feel great and I thank you:)
+Thank you:)

 Woohoo!
 I’m so proud of her!
 Does all of this sound way too familiar?